 Monitoring results shall be provided at the intervals specified in the permit.
 Unless otherwise specified in this permit or otherwise ordered by the Commission, the permittee shall conduct effluent sampling and reporting in accordance with 30 TAC §§319.4 - 319.12.
-Unless otherwise specified, a monthly effluent report shall be submitted each month, to the location(s) specified on the reporting form or the instruction sheet, by the 25th day of the following month for each discharge which is described by this permit whether or not a discharge is made for that month.
-Monitoring results must be reported on the approved TPDES self-report form, Discharge Monitoring Report (DMR) Form EPA No. 3320-1, signed and certified as required by Monitoring and Reporting Requirements No. 10.
+Unless otherwise specified, effluent monitoring data shall be submitted each month, to the Enforcement Division (MC 224), by the 25th day of the following month for each discharge that is described by this permit whether or not a discharge is made for that month.
+Monitoring results must be submitted online using the NetDMR reporting system available through the TCEQ website unless the permittee requests and obtains an electronic reporting waiver.
+Monitoring results must be signed and certified as required by Monitoring and Reporting Requirements No. 10.

-3. Stormwater Pollution Prevention Measures.
-The following requirements apply to Outfall 004 and to those areas within the facility that contribute stormwater runoff to Outfall 005:
+3. Stormwater Pollution Prevention Measures- The following requirements apply to Outfall 004 and to those areas within the facility that contribute stormwater runoff to Outfall 005:

-Pollution Prevention Plan - The permittee shall prepare and implement a pollution prevention plan that identifies potential sources of pollution that may reasonably be expected to affect the quality of stormwater and describes practices to reduce the pollutants in discharges from the facility.
+Pollution Prevention Plan - The permittee shall maintain a pollution prevention plan that identifies potential sources of pollution that may reasonably be expected to affect the quality of stormwater and describes practices to reduce the pollutants in discharges from the facility.
 The plan shall be implemented as a provision of this permit.
 The plan shall be maintained on site or at the adjacent WCS facility authorized by TPDES Permit No. WQ0004038000 and be made readily available for inspection by authorized staff of the TCEQ or the Environmental Protection Agency (EPA).
 The TCEQ may notify the permittee that the plan does not meet one or more of the minimum requirements of this permit.
 Upon notification the permittee shall amend the plan and submit a written description of the changes required to meet requirements of the permit within 30 days of notification.
 The plan shall be amended whenever there is a change in design, construction, operation, or maintenance at the facility that has a significant potential to contribute additional pollutants to discharges of stormwater or if the plan proves to be ineffective in eliminating or minimizing pollutants in discharges of stormwater.